The civilized male is something to be celebrated.

 I would not carry a weapon on me unless I knew the risk of violence was possible, even to a slight degree.
 Be aware of the law and use your common sense to avoid situations and low-class people.

-To end this section, avoid fighting unless you absolutely have no choice and as Cernovich says, when you do fight show no mercy as you should consider the situation as fighting for your life and well being.
+To end this section, avoid fighting unless you absolutely have no choice.
+When you do fight show no mercy as you should consider the situation as fighting for your life and well being.
 Be the person who wins (see point 1) and leave the fight on your terms, not your assailants.

 3 – Lift weights